virresh/comment_input/README.md

 - Uses VSCode's internal comment settings, no need for extra configuration
 - Uses integrated terminal, so you don't have to switch tabs often
 - Set custom delay between code compilation and input
+- No configuration required on Windows, MacOS and Linux with default VSCode installation**.

 \* code-runner has some limitations and all those apply to this extension as well.
+\*\* For non-default install locations, extension needs to be configured.

 ## Requirements
 [code-runner](https://github.com/formulahendry/vscode-code-runner) is required for this extension to work since VSCode doesn't support hijacking terminal input.

+Further, if the extension is not installed in default location, please configure `cinp.language_extension_resources_folder`.
+This is required due to a known issue.

+On windows, integrated terminal with cmd is required.
+Powershell will not work.

 ## Extension Settings

 * `cinp.trigger`: Set the keyword for comment identification.
 Default is "input".
 * `cinp.input_delay`: Set the delay between code compilation and input in milliseconds.
 Default is "500".
 * `cinp.language_extension_resources_folder`: Set the Language Configuration folder.
-Automatically set on linux and windows to default locations.
+Automatically set on linux, mac and windows to default locations.
 Configure only if not a default installation.

 -----------------------------------------------------------------------------------------------------------